 Hawa Mahal Entry Fees : Rs 10 (Indians) Rs 50 (Foreigners)

 Hawa Mahal Timings : 9.00-16.30

-Hawa Mahal is one of the most important landmarks of the Jaipur city.
+Hawa Mahal is one of the most important landmarks of Jaipur city.
 So once you reach the city, there will be no problem reaching Hawa Mahal.

-By Road: Jaipur City is well connected via Road to another part of the Rajasthan and neighbouring cities.
-There are number of buses which connects Jaipur to other cities of Rajasthan and India.
+By Road: Jaipur City is well connected via road to another part of the Rajasthan and neighboring cities.

 By Air: Jaipur International Airport is the nearest airport of the city about 13 km away from the main city center.